-As stated in the strategy, this will depend on a number of factors including the location and size of an MPA, so in itself, this assertion can be misleading and blur the true intention of MPAs risking confusion amongst stakeholders, difficulties in assessing the status of MPAs, and ultimately the success of MPAs.
+As stated in the strategy, the success of an MPA in terms of increasing the biomass and diversity of marine species, including commercial species depends on a number of factors including the location and size of an MPA.

 We therefore believe that the key objectives for MPAs should not incorporate uncertain outcomes, but acknowledge from the onset that, for example, the protection of an area deemed to be an important spawning and / or nursery area for commercial shellfish and / or finfish species, may not necessarily lead to an increase in population size.
 Unlike tropical waters where finfish tend to be more territorial, most commercial finfish targeted by UK fishermen in temperate waters are highly mobile.
 So MPAs covering spawning and nursery areas, whilst a good thing, would not necessarily increase the spawning stock biomass.
 A recent study by Polunin 2009 found no effect of protection (through an MPA) on finfish abundance off the Yorkshire coast.